scriptin/cv/src/work.typ

   type: [Part-time / freelance],
 )[
   Achievements:
-  - In a personal project, created a largest dataset of character frequencies for Japanese language, as well as several tools and datasets for studying Japanese language.
+  - In a personal project, I created a large dataset of character frequencies for the Japanese language, as well as several tools and datasets for studying Japanese language.
 ]